hindabdeslamat/hindabdeslamat/README.md

 # Hello World!, I'm HIND , a Morocco  Developer Full Stack 👋🏼:
-* currently working on my own [webpage](https://www.tobiasmeyhoefer.de)<br>👨🏼‍🎓 Studying at the Specialized Institute of Applied Technology, Rabat — Diploma in Digital Development with a Full Stack Web option
+[webpage](https://)<br> Studying at the Specialized Institute of Applied Technology, Rabat — Diploma in Digital Development with a Full Stack Web option
 <br>👨🏼‍💻 Working as a web developer since 2022 <br>🌍 Passionate about full-stack development and digital innovation <br><i>🌿 Nature enthusiast who finds inspiration in tranquility and creativity</i>